rafaelpadilla/Object-Detection-Metrics/README.md

 ## Citation

-If you use this code for your research, please consider citing:
+If you use this code for your research, please consider citing this source:

 ```
 @Article{electronics10030279,